Sam Hornish Jr.: 2008−2010: Penske Racing

-He drove for Penske in the renamed Nationwide Series, failing to qualify for his first two races of the season.
+Hornish drove for Penske in the renamed Nationwide Series, failing to qualify for his first two races of the season.
 Hornish's best finish of the season was eleventh place in the Diamond Hill Plywood 200 at Darlington Raceway, where he started twelfth.
 In the Carquest Auto Parts 300 at Lowe's Motor Speedway he led his first laps of the series (eight), but a mid-race accident relegated him to 39th place.
 Late in the season, Hornish drove one race in the Craftsman Truck Series (the Kroger 200 at Martinsville Speedway) for Bobby Hamilton Racing in its No. 4 Dodge Ram, starting sixteenth and finishing ninth.

 In the 2009 Sprint Cup season Hornish returned to Penske, now known as Penske Championship Racing.
 For the second straight year, his team changed owners' points (purchasing them from Dave Blaney and Bill Davis Racing this time) to guarantee him a starting spot in the first five races.
 At the season-opening Daytona 500, Hornish started 29th and finished 32nd (one lap behind).
 He had his first top-ten finish of the season (ninth place) at Phoenix, followed by six more throughout the year.
 Hornish's victory in the Sprint Showdown at Lowe's Motor Speedway qualified him for the 2009 NASCAR Sprint All-Star Race, where he started nineteenth and finished sixteenth.
 Later that season, he had two top-five finishes: a career-best fourth at Pocono and a fifth at Michigan.
 At Watkins Glen, Hornish was involved in a very violent crash.
 Coming off of turn 9, Hornish was racing with Kasey Kahne where Kasey got loose and got into Hornish causing Hornish to spin.
 He hit a tire barrier on the left rear of the car and shot him back across the race track spinning like a top where he was then nearly t-boned by Jeff Gordon which spun Hornish's car even faster and then was hit again in the left front by Jeff Burton where it nearly sent Hornish on his side.
 Gordon's impact into Hornish was so vicious, it ripped the whole rear including the fuel cell out of Hornish's car.
 Fortunately, Hornish, Gordon, and Burton walked out under their own power uninjured.
 Hornish finished 28th in the final standings, with 3,203 points.